Due to the increased local restrictions, as a result of the Coronavirus pandemic, I am unable to hold my regular face-to-face constituency surgeries.

 Following the 2010 general election the Tory-led Coalition took the keys to Number 10 and the Labour Party was in opposition.
 Angela came joint fourth in the Labour Party’s shadow cabinet election and was appointed to the role of Shadow Chief Secretary to the Treasury by the new party leader Ed Miliband.
 In October 2011, Angela became Shadow Leader of the House.
 In September 2015, she was appointed as Shadow Secretary of State for Business, Innovation and Skills, a position she held until June 2016.
 She has since served on the backbenches, and has campaigned on issues such as cuts to disability benefits and NHS services across the Wirral.

-Angela was re-elected to be the Member of Parliament for Wallasey in the 2017 General Election with an increased majority of 23,320.
+Angela was re-elected to be the Member of Parliament for Wallasey in the 2017 General Election and the 2019 General Election.

 Angela has an identical twin sister Maria, who, having been elected as Member of Parliament for Liverpool Garston in 1997 gave Angela and Maria the unique status of being the first twins elected as MPs and later the first twins serving as Ministers of State.
 They also have a younger brother Andrew.